 Pre-qualification—Although not a necessary step to the loan approval process, pre-qualification can help you to decide your budget as you begin looking for a home.
 By providing a lender basic financial information, they are able to give you figures for a mortgage for which you could potentially qualify.

 Pre-approval—While pre-qualification gives you a general idea of the amount of mortgage you could potentially take on, pre-approval actually provides a conditional commitment for a loan.
-In this step, you provide the lender more detailed financial information and a completed mortgage application.
-From this, the lender gives a specific loan amount at a particular rate, and a certain timeframe in which you can apply for that specific loan.
+In this step, you provide the lender with more detailed financial information and a completed mortgage application.
+From this, the lender gives specific loan options with a breakdown including details about interest rates, closing costs and timeframe.

 While not required, pre-approval is helpful when looking to buy a home, and when you are ready to make an offer.
 Having a pre-approval from a lender oftentimes makes your offer stronger in the eyes of the seller, as it eliminates potential risks later in the buying-selling process.
 Pre-approval also can help you to lock in a specific mortgage rate.